 Schlenker 2011a notes that Locative Shift fails to apply to indexical pronouns, while results with deictic third person pronouns were not entirely clear.
 This can be seen in the contrasts obtained with the agreement form of HELP in (17) (where we average over more judgments than were reported in Schlenker 2011a, with the same results).
-The observation is that (17)b, which involves Locative Shift of a third person locus (namely a, denoting John), is acceptable: since a corresponds to the French city and c corresponds to the American city, we find c 1-HELP-c 1 mean I help John in the French city and in the American city respectively.
-By contrast, (17)b' involves Locative Shift of the second person pronoun (with c 1 means c 2 means c 3 means c 4 means c 3 means c 4 means c 4 means c 4 means c 4 means c 5 means c 6 means c 7 means c 8 means c 9 m a.
-No Locative Shift
+The observation is that (17)b, which involves Locative Shift of a third person locus (namely a, denoting John), is acceptable: since a corresponds to the French city and c corresponds to the American city, we find 1-HELP-a and 1-HELP-c to mean that I help John in the French city and in the American city respectively.
+By contrast, (17)b' involves Locative Shift of the second person pronoun (with you replacing John as the helpee), and the result is very degraded.

-(17) -JOHN IX-b WORK a [IX-a FRENCH CITY] SAME WORK c [IX-c AMERICA CITY].
+-JOHN IX-b WORK "IIX-a FRENCH CITYI SAME WORK "IIX-c AMERICA CITYI.